 The committee of the Field Naturalists’ Club of Victoria was confronted by these puzzles this week.

 The matter arose from a recent complaint by a member that a kangaroo kept in a village on the upper Murray [River] had access to the drip-tray of the local inn and frequently amused patrons by getting ‘somewhat sozzled’.

 The police reported that the kangaroo was rescued as a joey, carefully tended until he grew strong, and then given the freedom of the village.
 He usually roams the paddocks, but comes to the hotel occasionally for a drink of milk, and is apparently quite happy.
 He does not drink beer.

-–The Daily News (Perth, WA) Saturday 4 October 1947
+– Perth Daily News October 4 1947